dejay22kar/jay22kar/frozen-moments.md

   <div class="content hidden">
     <p>
-      Most of the photos are from Copenhagen (Mother of God, I could talk about that city all day!) <br> takes a pause* <br>
+      Most of the photos are from Copenhagen (Mother of God, I could talk about that city all day!) <br> Some other photos are from Fredrikshavn and Skagen - the northern tip of Denmark.
-      (The canals, the bright coloured buildings, the leafy walls, the number of bicycles, the church bells, the not-as-cold-as-Sweden and not-as-hot-as-Germany perfect temperature, the modern architecture but also containing European essence, the lush green parks in the very hearts of the city and... the public naked pools - yes, you heard that right, my dear friend 🙃) <br>
-      (Also, Denmark is one of the highest paying countries in the world with an unmatched work-life balance.
-Isn't that perfect?) <br>
-      (Wait, did I also tell you that it was this city where I met the _prettiest_ girl I have _ever_ talked to in my life?
-Yeah...
-I am still recovering.
-Do you see any reason for me to _not_ move there?) <br>
-      (Okay...
-I need to stop.
-I told you I could keep on going!). <br>
-      Some other photos are from Fredrikshavn and Skagen - the northern tip of Denmark.
 <div class="gallery" id="Copenhagen_Gallery"></div>